News & Updates

 Wondering where to safely fish, swim, pick berries and harvest in the Yellowknife area?

-This illustrated, plain-language brochure provides information on the YKHEMP study, reasons for the study, results from the 2017-2018 sample collection, and some background on arsenic and Giant Mine.
+An illustrated, plain-language brochure that covers reasons for the study, preliminary results, and information on arsenic and Giant Mine.

 This report provides an overview of the YKHEMP 2017-28 sampling project, as well as a description of the results.